 • Restructuring Fee: If you modify an existing installment agreement or reinstates a defaulted agreement, the IRS may charge a restructuring fee.
 For individuals, this fee is $10.

-Types of IRS installment agreements
+Types of IRS Installment Agreements

 The IRS offers two main types of installment agreements: guaranteed installment agreements and streamlined installment agreements.
 Here's an overview of each: